Digital marketer

 As a graduate, your immediate prospects depend on the size and type of organisation you work for.
 Due to the fast-changing and developing nature of the digital marketing sector, the more experience you gain early on, the more likely you'll be able to progress into senior roles.

-It's usual to start in a junior role, such as digital marketing assistant, and from this, you can then progress to more experienced roles like digital marketing manager, executive or coordinator, within two to five years.
+It's usual to start in a junior role, such as digital marketing assistant, from which you can progress to more experienced roles like digital marketing manager, executive or coordinator, within two to five years.
 There is an increasing requirement to gain further qualifications to enter senior marketing roles.

 If you reach digital account director level, you'll have overall responsibility for managing accounts, strategy and digital marketing campaigns.
 You'll take on additional responsibilities, such as budgets and training and mentoring junior members of the team.